 After the Battle of Hastings in1066, Lancaster became a key gateway to England’s north-west.
 The Normans wasted no time stamping their authority, raising Lancaster Castle on the bones of the old Roman fort.
 At first, it was a timber stronghold, but by around 1170, it had transformed into a formidable stone fortress with a mighty keep.
 More than just a military bastion, the castle became a proud symbol of Norman power: commanding trade routes and keeping the region firmly under their grip.
 Over the centuries, it evolved into the beating heart of local governance and justice, shaping Lancaster’s destiny for generations.

 Roger de Poitou was one of the architects of Lancaster’s medieval story.
-Gifted vast lands in Lancashire by William the Conqueror himself, Roger carved out his dominion and oversaw the creation of Lancaster Castle on that ancient Roman site.
+Gifted vast lands in Lancashire by William the Conqueror, he is believed to have built the original, temporary wooden motte and bailey castle (or ringwork) at Lancaster around 1093 to 1094 to establish control over the region.
 He also founded Lancaster Priory in 1094, a Benedictine priory linked to a Normandy abbey, on the site of a Saxon church.
-Inside you’ll find stunning medieval features, like the 14th-century choir stalls, that survived centuries of change, including Henry VIII’s dramatic Dissolution of the Monasteries.
-Today, this Grade I listed gem isn’t just a church – it’s a living piece of Lancaster’s past, offering breath-taking architecture and a sense of continuity stretching back over 900 years.
+Inside the priory you’ll find stunning medieval features, like the 14th-century choir stalls, that survived centuries of change, including Henry VIII’s Dissolution of the Monasteries.
+Today, this Grade I listed church is a living piece of Lancaster’s past, offering a chance to attend one of its worship services, to marvel at the wonderful architecture, or to enjoy one of the regular concerts.

 Roger de Poitou's influence stretched far and wide, fortifying strongholds and securing Norman rule across the north-west.
 Though his fortunes eventually waned, Roger’s legacy remains etched in history as a founding figure of Lancaster’s Norman era: a man whose ambition helped define the region’s future.